DeMarko/grailbird_updater/README.md

 * _I have a protected Twitter account, can I still use this updater with my Twitter archive?_

     Actually, yes!
-However, you will need to create your own "application" on Twitter and then use your own consumer key/secret pair to let the application use the oauth tokens for a user and then follow the authorization steps for a given protected user.
+Like with any account, as of v0.5.0, you will need to create your own "application" on Twitter and then use your own consumer key/secret pair to let the application use the oauth tokens for a user and then follow the authorization steps for a given user.

-    Once you have auth'd the application for a protected user, you do not have to do it again, the consumer key/secret and oauth token/secret are stored in a YAML file at the root of your tweet archive.
+    Once you have auth'd the application for a user, you do not have to do it again, the consumer key/secret and oauth token/secret are stored in a YAML file at the root of your tweet archive (or a user specified locationo, if the --key_path flag is used).

     __IMPORTANT__ Do NOT commit or post your own consumer key/secret or your oauth token/secret anywhere.

-    Note: you will only need to create a single application on Twitter even if you are using this to update multiple protected account.
+    Note: you will only need to create a single application on Twitter even if you are using this to update multiple accounts.
 You can reuse the consumer key/secret and just authorize each account individually.

-    Please see [this wiki article](https://github.com/DeMarko/grailbird_updater/wiki/Authorizing-grailbird_updater-to-work-with-Protected-Twitter-accounts) for step-by-step instructions.
+    Please see [this wiki article](https://github.com/DeMarko/grailbird_updater/wiki/Authorizing-grailbird_updater) for step-by-step instructions.

 * _How do I know if I have a Twitter archive?_